Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Application

-As a sensitivity analysis in the Supplementary Materials, we analyzed the subset of $550$ populous counties with $> 100,000$ population sizes.
-These counties included more than $70\%$ of all-cause deaths and cause-specific hospitalizations observed among the 2817 counties.
-The motivation for this additional sensitivity analysis was the concern that combining counties with varying population sizes introduces too much heterogeneity in the pooled causal estimates and therefore we examined the subset of populous counties as a sensitivity analysis.
-As shown in Section S.2, the shapes of the causal effect curves based on the subset of $550$ populous counties are very similar to the estimated curves based on data from all 2817 counties.
-Notably, the width of confidence bands is, in general, narrower than the curves based on data from all 2817 counties, which indicates reduced heterogeneity as expected.
-Additional sensitivity analysis was conducted where we varied the step size and estimated pooled causal effect curves of $1$-step and $6$-step estimands.
-As shown in Supplementary Materials Section S.2, the causal effect of increasing the frequency of issuing heat alerts may have more pronounced effects on health outcomes when considering longer time lags.
+In the Supplementary Materials Section S.4, we conducted additional county-specific analyses that include time series data from three selected counties: Santa Clara, CA; Maricopa, AZ; and New York, NY, separately.
+Notably, we found that in Maricopa, AZ, increasing the probability of issuing heat alerts could significantly reduce all-cause deaths, whereas less dramatic but still statistically significant results were found in Santa Clara, CA, and New York, NY (see Figure S.2).
+As a sensitivity analysis, we analyzed a subset of $550$ counties with population sizes $> 100,000$ (``populous counties").
+These counties included more than $70\%$ of all-cause deaths and cause-specific hospitalizations observed among the $2,837$ counties.
+As shown in Figure S.3, the shapes of the causal effect curves based on the subset of $550$ populous counties are very similar to the estimated curves based on data from all $2,837$ counties.
+We found non-significant results for all outcomes.
+The random-effects meta-analysis model still indicates considerable between-county heterogeneity $(\text{P-value of heterogeneity test} < 0.001)$ for all outcomes.
+Additional analysis was conducted in which the duration of interventions was varied.
+We also estimated pooled causal effect curves assuming the duration of interventions was $0$ and $5$ days respectively.
+As shown in Figure S.4-5, the causal effect of increasing the frequency of issuing heat alerts may have more pronounced effects on health outcomes when considering a longer duration of interventions.
+Importantly, we observed statistically significant results of the causal effects of increasing the probability of issuing heat alerts on health outcomes comparing $\delta_t = 10$ (increased odds) vs. $\delta_t = 1$ (unchanged) when considering cumulative effects up to duration $t_0 = 5$, i.e., on average $0.15 \ (95\%\ \text{CI:} \ 0.06 \ \text{to} \ 0.24)$ avoidable deaths per day per county.
+We also found the widths of CIs for the causal effect curves of duration-$0$, duration-$2$ and duration-$5$ estimands did not change notably as $t_0$ varies.